 Downtown Entertainment Districts

-the Brady District (East Brady Street, downtown): This hub of the area’s art scene boasts
+the Arts District (Reconciliation Way, downtown): This hub of the area’s art scene boasts

-called the birthplace of Western Swing and the Carnegie Hall of Western Music,
+birthplace of Western Swing and the Carnegie Hall of Western Music, is listed on

-is listed on the National Register of Historic Places.
-The grand ballroom continues
+the National Register of Historic Places.
+The grand ballroom continues to attract

-to attract concert-goers as diverse as the music that draws them here.
-From glass-
+concert-goers as diverse as the music that draws them here.
+From glass-blown works

-blown works of art to chocolate creations, Brady Street invites shoppers to discover
+of art to chocolate creations, the Arts District invites shoppers to discover a unique

-a unique shopping experience.
-A few treasures you’ll find here are the Tulsa
+shopping experience.
+A few treasures you’ll find here are the Tulsa Glassblowing

 the Blue Dome District: (downtown, between 1st and 3rd, Elgin and Hartford): Once a